yilinjuang/WiFi-QR-Go/README.md

 A macOS application that scans Wi-Fi QR codes and connects to the corresponding Wi-Fi network.

+## Installation

+1. Go to the [Releases](https://github.com/yilinjuang/wify-mac/releases) page
+2. Download the latest release (Wify.zip)
+3. Extract the zip file
+4. Drag the Wify application to your Applications folder
+5. Open Wify from your Applications folder

+If you receive a security warning when first opening the app, right-click (or Control-click) on the app icon and select "Open" from the context menu, then click "Open" in the dialog that appears.

+## Usage

+1. Launch the application
+2. Grant camera permissions when prompted
+3. Point your camera at a Wi-Fi QR code
+4. Confirm the connection when prompted
+5. The app will connect to the Wi-Fi network

+## Why I Built This

+I travel and work remotely a lot.
+Every new place—hotels, cafés, coworking spaces—means connecting to a new Wi-Fi network.
+As an Android and Mac user, I face a common hassle: Wi-Fi credentials don't sync between devices, so I have to reconnect manually on my Mac.

+Modern Android phones can generate QR codes for connected networks.
+This macOS app lets you scan those codes and connect instantly—no typing long passwords or searching through networks.

+I also built [Wify for Android](https://github.com/yilinjuang/wify), which extracts Wi-Fi details from printed text and generates QR codes.
+It complements this Mac app but isn't required.

 ## Features

 - Scan Wi-Fi QR codes using your Mac's camera